-The main cause of bone spurs is the joint damage associated with osteoarthritis.
-Most bone spurs cause no symptoms and can go undetected for years.
-They might not require treatment.
+The main cause of bone spurs is the joint damage linked with the most common type of arthritis.
+This is called osteoarthritis.
+Bone spurs often cause no symptoms.
+You might not notice them, and your healthcare team might not happen to find them for years.
+Bone spurs might not need treatment.
 If treatment is needed, it depends on where spurs are located and how they affect your health.

-Specific symptoms depend on where the bone spurs are.
+The symptoms depend on where the bone spurs are.
 Examples include:

 - Knee.
-Bone spurs in your knee can make it painful to extend and bend your leg.
+Bone spurs in the knee can make it painful to extend and bend the leg.

 - Spine.
-On your vertebrae, bone spurs can narrow the space that contains your spinal cord.
-These bone spurs can pinch the spinal cord or its nerve roots and can cause weakness or numbness in your arms or legs.
+On the small bones that form the spine, bone spurs can narrow the space that contains the spinal cord.
+These bone spurs can pinch the spinal cord or its nerve roots.
+That can cause weakness or numbness in the arms or legs.

 - Hip.
-Bone spurs can make it painful to move your hip, although you might feel the pain in your knee.
-Depending on their placement, bone spurs can reduce the range of motion in your hip joint.
+Bone spurs can make it painful to move the hip.
+Sometimes, it might feel like the pain is in the knee or the thigh.
+Depending on their placement, bone spurs can reduce the range of motion in the hip joint.

 When to see a doctor